tybens/leilanibender.com/blog/source/_posts/Python-History-Since-the-Fifteenth-Century.md

 ### Julia

 Julia quotes "We want something as usable for general programming as Python" on their [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia/) post.
-Though Julia is fundamentally different by being JITed-ish and more static, no language comes syntactically closer to Python.
+Though Julia is fundamentally different by being JITed-ish and more static, their common use in data science showcases some fundamental similarities.

 ### Ruby

 The creator of Ruby, Matz said "I wanted a scripting language that was more powerful than Perl, and more object-oriented than Python".
 It took on a similar engineering path by having a VM (YARV) and creating bytecode for it!
 Ruby also has a lot of similar syntax such as not having brackets and built itself a very large standard library.
-A huge difference however, is that Ruby has a lot more complicated grammer (probably inherited through Perl) through the use of an LALR parser instead of Python's home-grown LL parser.
+A huge difference however, is that Ruby has a lot more complicated grammer (probably inherited through Perl, along with some other crap) through the use of an LALR parser instead of Python's home-grown LL parser.

 ### Go